RistoBIn/international-website/src/pages/solutions/atlantic-salmon-and-seafood.md

     Optimizing water temperature and good access to groundwater is important, but sometimes expensive hydroelectric power rise the risk of the business.
-    This is where better sensorics and machine vision from SEALAB come into play
+    This is where better sensorics and computer vision from SEALAB come into play
   right: >-
     ### Setting a new standard

     Companies who seek new ways to make its facility as energy efficient and sustainable as possible will need real time surveillance systems for monitoring fish welfare and the production.
-SEALABs machine vision systems for biomass control, respiratory rate measuring, feeding control will help our customers to reach their goals.
+SEALABs computer vision systems for biomass control, respiratory rate measuring, feeding control will help our customers to reach their goals.